santiagogarzon/FE-Code-Test/README.md

 # Code Challenge

+## Instructions:

+Please clone the repository, complete the exercise, and submit a PR for us to review!
+If you have any questions, you can reach out directly here or leave comments on your pull request which we will respond to.
+Remember, all instructions for running the application (including installing relevant libraries, etc.) should be included in the README.
+Thank you and looking forward to seeing your great work!

+## Overview:

 Implement a simple mobile cocktails catalogue (master / detail).
 The catalogue consists of a table view list of cocktails with their name, toppings and photo.
 Once the user taps on a specific row it will push a new screen with that drink’s details: Name, Photo, Ingredients and Preparation.

 ## Features: